harness-community/drone-fileglob/README.md

 # drone-findfiles

-A plugin to search for files using relative or absolute paths and filter based on [Ant path pattern](https://ant.apache.org/manual/dirtasks.html#patterns).
+A plugin to search for files using relative or absolute paths and filter based on [Ant style pattern](https://ant.apache.org/manual/dirtasks.html#patterns).

 To learn how to utilize Drone plugins in Harness CI, please consult the provided [documentation](https://developer.harness.io/docs/continuous-integration/use-ci/use-drone-plugins/run-a-drone-plugin-in-ci).